banucicek/test-repo/README.md

 # test-repo
-initial repo for data science specialisation on courser
+initial repo for data science specialisation on coursera